 I really enjoyed the ride back.
 As I climbed the final hill, I felt a bit disappointed that the ride was soon coming to an end.
 I pick up speed descending the hill into Lake Tikitapu.
 One of the officials blows their whistle and tells me to dismount my bike.
 I hastily make my way into transition.

-This time there is no confusion where to rack my bike.
+This time there is no confusion about where to rack my bike.
 I suck on another packet of baby food.
-I grab my back pack and decide to tip my water out of my bladder and add the electrolytes.
-While changing shoes, hats etc I chat to a competitor waiting for her team mate.
+I grab my backpack and decide to tip the water out of my bladder and add the electrolytes.
+While changing shoes, hats, etc I chat with a competitor waiting for her teammate.
 Banana in hand I take off for the last leg of the journey.

-The run out to Green Lake is beautiful, I manage to get glimpses at the stunning scenery.
-On the return I see Helen, Qwik Kiwi member.
+The run out to Green Lake is beautiful, I manage to get glimpses of the stunning scenery.
+On the return, I see Helen, a Qwik Kiwi member.
 How I know this, is she’s wearing the same Qwik Kiwi outfit as me.
 I shout out some encouraging words to her.

-By this stage the cramp was getting unbearable.
+By this stage, the cramp was getting unbearable.
 I had nearly used an entire bottle of cramp spray.
-Later on with only 2km’s to the finish, I stumble on a root.
+Later on, with only 2 km to the finish, I stumble on a root.
 A really nice person asks me if I was okay.
 I explain my cramp dilemma.
 She offers me a chomp.
 I think that kind girl was Louise one of the Qwik Kiwi members.
-Thank you Louise.
+Thank you, Louise.

 What an awesome day out.
 There were so many friendly competitors.
 I had time to reflect on how I will race the next Rotorua Half IronGIRL: